 Global Fashion Industry

-In 2022, the global apparel market produced a revenue of 1.53 trillion USD according to data from Statista.
-The revenue is forecast to reach 1.7 trillion USD in 2023.
+In 2024, the global apparel market produced a revenue of approximately $2.1 trillion according to data from Statista.
+The revenue was forecast to reach around $2.25 trillion in 2025.
 Around 75 million people are employed throughout the global fashion and apparel industry’s value chain.
-The fashion industry was the third biggest manufacturing sector in the world.
-The biggest was the automobile industry followed by the technology industry.
+The fashion industry remains the third biggest manufacturing sector in the world.
+The biggest is the automobile industry followed by the technology industry.

-The United States had the world’s largest apparel market in 2022, with US$312 billion in sales.
+The United States had the world’s largest apparel market in 2024, with around $420 billion in sales.
 It was followed by China, India, Japan, and the United Kingdom.
-Globally, the top apparel and accessories brand was LVMH (Louis Vuitton Moët Hennessy) with total sales of US$75.9 billion.
+Globally, the top apparel and accessories brand was LVMH (Louis Vuitton Moët Hennessy) with total sales of approximately $104 billion.

 Globally, over 30% of fashion retail sales were made online, a slightly higher portion than in Canada.
-Online sales are expected to reach US$872 billion by the end of 2023.
-Sales of sustainably produced clothing are predicted to grow from 3.9% to 6.1% in 2026.
-This will hopefully help to reduce the 92 million tons of waste produced and 79 trillion litres of water consumed by the global fashion industry.
+Online sales are expected to reach around $1.2 trillion by the end of 2025.
+Sales of sustainably produced clothing are predicted to grow from around 4% to over 6% by 2026.
+This will hopefully help to reduce the 92 million tonnes of waste produced and 79 trillion litres of water consumed by the global fashion industry.

 Environmental Impact of the Fashion and Apparel Industry